What is CLP?

 CLP is a collaboration between California Western School of Law and several other organizations, including:

 - The UC San Diego School of Medicine

 - The UC San Diego School of Pharmacy

 - The Third Avenue Charitable Organization

 - Herbert Hoover High School

 - Price Philanthropies

 The California Western Community Law Project (CLP) works in partnerships to provide sustainable and competent legal services to low-income and indigent members of the local community while advancing the legal profession by instilling a commitment to public service in California Western School of Law students.
 CLP offers legal services in collaboration with its professional partners to offer holistic problem-solving solutions to its clients.

-To date, we have served over 2,000 clients.
-In our experience, issues are resolved often in one and sometimes in two meetings.
-While we have been unable to track long-term outcomes, the evidence of our impact is the resolution of client concerns, referrals to appropriate resources, and the appreciation expressed by clients for the services received.
+To date, we have served over 6,000 clients.
+In our experience, issues are often resolved in one or, in some cases, two meetings.
+While we are not always able to track long-term outcomes, the evidence of our impact is seen in the resolution of client concerns, referrals to appropriate resources, and the appreciation expressed by clients for the services provided.